ros2/rcutils/QUALITY_DECLARATION.md

 The license for `rcutils` is Apache 2.0, and a summary is in each source file, the type is declared in the [`package.xml`](./package.xml) manifest file, and a full copy of the license is in the [`LICENSE`](./LICENSE) file.

 There is an automated test which runs a linter that ensures each file has a license statement.
+[Here](http://build.ros2.org/view/Epr/job/Epr__rcutils__ubuntu_bionic_amd64/lastBuild/testReport/rcutils/) can be found a list with the latest results of the various linters being run on the package.

 ### Copyright Statements [3.iv]